mp-pinheiro/FairFruit-Bot/README.md

 ### Messages not going through

 1. Did you remember to run the `start()` command?
 Try running it
 1. Was there an error on your command prompt?
 This is very likely an `.env` file problem.
-Check the error, it might have information on what went wrong, you might be missing some important variables like the `CLIENT_ID`.
+Check the error, it might have information on what went wrong, you might be missing some important variables.

+    The most common error should be:

+    ```
+    Request to join the "your_channel_name" channel has timed out.
+Make sure the channel exists.
+    ```

+    It most likely means you got your `TWITCH_OAUTH_PASS` variable wrong.
+Follow the instructions above, and make sure to include the **entire full of characters**.
+It should look something like `oauth:things`.

+    If you see this error:

+    ```
+    Missing required environment variable 'TWITCH_CLIENT_ID'.
+Please add it to the '.env' file.
+    ```

+    Just check your env file and make sure to fill the missing variable, `TWITCH_CLIENT_ID` in this example.

 1. Is the `N64.lua` script running?
 Check your Lua Console for the green play icon mentioned above.
 Sometimes the script can crash, which will lead to a red stop icon appearing.
 If that happens, you'll need to refresh the script.

 ### How does the "double" gamemode work